Online Learning: A Modern Introduction Using Convex Optimization: What is Online Learning?

-In each round $t=1,\dots,T$ \begin{itemize} \item An adversary choose a real number in $y_t \in [0,1]$ and he keeps it secret; \item You try to guess the real number, choosing $x_t \in [0,1]$; \item The adversary's number is revealed and you pay the squared difference $(x_t-y_t)^2$. \end{itemize} Basically, we want to guess a sequence of numbers as precisely as possible.
-To be a game, we now have to decide what is the ``winning condition''.
-Let's see what makes sense to consider as winning condition.
+In each round $t=1,\dots,T$ \begin{itemize} \item An adversary chooses a real number $y_t \in [0,1]$ and keeps it secret; \item You try to guess the real number, choosing $x_t \in [0,1]$; \item The adversary's number is revealed, and you pay the squared difference $(x_t-y_t)^2$. \end{itemize} Basically, we want to guess a sequence of numbers as precisely as possible.
+To make it a game, we must now define a ``winning condition''.
+Let's see what makes sense to consider as a winning condition.

-First, let's simplify a bit the game.
-Let's assume that the adversary is drawing the numbers i.i.d. from some fixed distribution over $[0,1]$.
-However, he is still free to decide which distribution at the beginning of the game.
-If we knew the distribution, we could just predict each round the mean of the distribution and in expectation we would pay $\sigma^2 T$, where $\sigma^2$ is the variance of the distribution.
+Let's start by making the game easier for the player.
+Let's assume that the adversary is drawing \ac{iid} numbers from some fixed distribution over $[0,1]$.
+However, he is still free to decide which distribution to use at the beginning of the game.
+If we knew the distribution, we could just predict the mean of the distribution at each round, and in expectation we would pay $\sigma^2 T$, where $\sigma^2$ is the variance of the distribution.
 We cannot do better than that!
 However, given that we do not know the distribution, it is natural to benchmark our strategy with respect to the optimal one.
 That is, it is natural to measure the quantity

-or equivalently considering the average
+or, equivalently, considering the average

-Clearly these quantities are positive and they seem to be a good measure, because they are somehow normalized with respect to the ``difficulty'' of the numbers generated by the adversary, through the variance of the distribution.
-It is not the only possible choice to measure our ``success'', but for sure it is a reasonable one.
+Clearly, these quantities are nonnegative, and they seem to be a good measure, because they are somehow normalized with respect to the ``difficulty'' of the numbers generated by the adversary, through the variance of the distribution.
+This is not the only possible measure of our ``success'', but it is certainly a reasonable one.
 It would make sense to consider a strategy ``successful'' if the difference in \eqref{eq:stoch_regret} grows sublinearly over time and, equivalently, if the difference in \eqref{eq:av_stoch_regret} goes to zero as the number of rounds $T$ goes to infinity.
-That is, on average on the number of rounds, we would like our algorithm to be able to approach the optimal performance.
+That is, on average over the rounds, we would like our algorithm to be able to approach the optimal performance.

-\paragraph{Minimizing Regret.} Given that we have converged to what it seems a good measure of success of the algorithm.
-Let's now rewrite \eqref{eq:stoch_regret} in an equivalent way
+\textbf{Minimizing Regret.} Having arrived at what seems to be a good measure of success of the algorithm, let's now rewrite \eqref{eq:stoch_regret} in an equivalent way: